fhools/raytracer-challenge-rs/README.md

 So far it looks like adding w component is the right call.

+## Groups stores copies of it's child objects.
+Also same issue with Intersections list, its storing a copy of the objects.
+This causes big memory issues.
+Rendering groups took 5 minutes and 30GB of memory used.

 ## Glitches with rendering cone.
 There is some kind of ray intersection floating point rounding errors occuring causing graphical glitches.
 These show up as dark pixels in a arc across the image.
 It seems to be related to the refracted and reflected